devleaks/followthegreens/docs/index.md

 Preference file is each time a new FtG session is started.

 Here is description of the parameters available for customization.

+## Rabbit Length

+The rabbit is the pulsating light in front of the aircraft.
+Its _length_ is the number of lights that are pulsating.

+If you set it to `0` (zero), there will be no rabbit.

+### Rabbit Duration

+It is the time that the pulsating light is switched off.

+If set to `0.2` (seconds), the current rabbit light will be switched off 0.2 seconds, then back on, and the next light will be switched off for 0.2 seconds.
+Until all lights in the rabbit have been switched off in turn, then the rabbit will switch off its first light.

+## Lights Ahead

+This is the number of light that are lit in front of the rabbit lights.
+As the aircraft progresses, more lights are lit in front of the rabbit.

+Its LIGHTS_AHEAD is the number of lights that are lit in front of the rabbit.

+If set to `0`, all lights are lit up to the next stop bar, or to the end of the taxi ride.

+If you want no light ahead of the rabbit lights, set it to `1`.

 ## Runway Light Intensity Control